chevalierthomas/Sentimark/README.md

 `.env.development` is loaded automatically when a custom `.env` is not present.
 It targets the bundled Docker database (see below) using the `sentimark_app` user and `sentimark_dev` database.

 Update the `JWT_SECRET` value in `.env` before running in production.
-Provide a `MARKET_NEWS_URL` (and optional `MARKET_NEWS_KEY`) to enable live Axios calls to your preferred market data provider.
+Provide a `MARKET_NEWS_URL` (and optional `MARKET_NEWS_KEY`) to enable live Axios calls to your preferred company news provider.

 Interactive API documentation is available once the server is running at `http://localhost:4000/api/docs` (with the raw OpenAPI JSON at `/api/docs.json`).

 ### Database

 Sentimark uses PostgreSQL for persistent storage.
-A schema and seed dataset are included under `backend/db/`.
+A schema and seed dataset are included under `backend/db/` and define:

+- `companies` – canonical reference data for issuers (ticker, exchange, fundamentals)
+- `stock_prices` – time series of daily price and volume snapshots
+- `financials` – annual fundamentals such as revenue, EPS, and free cash flow
+- `news` – curated sentiment scores for recent company headlines
+- `indices` & `index_memberships` – index compositions for grouping related companies

 #### Quick start with Docker